Fawbert & Barnard's has an annual admission number of 30 pupils. The school is popular and is always oversubscribed.

-In conjunction with primary offer day on 18 April, Essex County Council Admissions Department have launched a video for parents who were not offered their 1st preference – their email notifications to parents will have this video in the first line, taking you directly to watching it.
+In conjunction with primary offer day in April, Essex County Council Admissions Department have launched a video for parents who were not offered their 1st preference – their email notifications to parents will have this video in the first line, taking you directly to watching it.
 A link to the video is below:

 We hope you find this useful.